bjd-php/parsley-bundle/README.md

 ### Form Types

+- create a `FormType` that extends `JBen87\ParsleyBundle\Form\Type\AbstractType`
+- define it as a service that extends `jben87_parsley.form.type.abstract`

-By extending `JBen87\ParsleyBundle\Form\Type\AbstractType` and defining your form as a service, the constraints you have defined for each child of your `FormType` will automatically be turned into Parsley data-attributes.
+The constraints you have defined for each child of your `FormType` will automatically be turned into Parsley data-attributes.

 **Nothing else.**